rogerils/antispoofing.eyeblink/README.rst

 work with the whole of the `the REPLAY-ATTACK database
 <https://www.idiap.ch/dataset/replayattack>`_, which is a super-set of the
 PRINT-ATTACK database.
 You are allowed to select protocols in each of the applications described in this manual.
-To generate the results for the paper, just select `print` as protocol option where necessary.

-The data used in the paper is publicly available and should be downloaded and installed **prior** to try using the programs described in this package.
-Visit for more information.
+The data used in these experiments is publicly available and should be downloaded and installed **prior** to try using the programs described in this package.

 Installation
 ------------